swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/structured-concurrency-and-shared-state-in-swift/structured-concurrency-and-shared-state-in-swift.md

 ### Task Executors (Swift 6)

 Starting from Swift 6, you can specify a "task executor" to run tasks on.
 This is described in [SE-0417](https://github.com/apple/swift-evolution/blob/main/proposals/0417-task-executor-preference.md).
-This is especially useful for server-side Swift, where code can run within a [SwiftNIO event loop](https://swiftonserver.com/using-swiftnio-fundamentals).
+This is especially useful for server-side Swift, where code can run within a SwiftNIO event loop (<doc:using-swiftnio-fundamentals>).

 In Server-Side Swift, all I/O is done asynchronously on the EventLoop.
 By tying business logic to the same EventLoop as the I/O, you can ensure that there is no unnecessary context switching.
 This can lead to a significant performance improvement.